1-Ali-1/1-Ali-1/README.md

 # 💫 About Me:
-I'm a software engineer 👨‍💻<br>mobile application developer using Flutter  🩵<br>International chess player ♟️<br>love all sports on the planet 🏅
+Hey there!
+I'm a software engineer who loves turning ideas into reality with Flutter 🩵.
+I’m passionate about creating user-friendly and efficient mobile apps, and I enjoy every part of the coding journey.

+Outside of coding, I’m an international chess player ♟️ and an all-around sports lover 🏅.
+Whether it's a game of chess or a pickup match, I’m always up for a challenge!

 ## 🌐 Socials: